bloomen/libunittest/README.txt

 - comes with rich assertions and is easily extendable
 - option to only run specific tests without recompiling
 - option to turn off exception handling for debugging purposes
+- supports setting timeouts for specific tests or even all tests
 - supports test contexts which multiple tests can be run within
-- supports to set timeouts for specific tests or all tests
 - functionality to easily produce random values and containers
 - portable across various operating systems
 - tests can be run in parallel